 Construction was driven by government investment in infrastructure, and property development in Yangon and Mandalay.
 Manufacturing benefitted from increasing flows of foreign direct investment, with more than one new garment factory opening per week on average in 2014.
 Growth in services was bolstered by a surge in tourist arrivals from 2.0 million in 2013 to an estimated 3.1 million in 2014.

-After moderating in FY2014, growth is forecast to accelerate to 8.3% in FY2015 and remain close to this pace in FY2016 as it is propelled by investment stimulated by structural reform, an improved business environment, and Myanmar’s gradual integration into the subregion.
+After moderating in FY2014, growth is forecast to accelerate to 8.3% in FY2015 and remain close to this pace in FY2016 as it is propelled by investment stimulated by structural reform, an improved business environment, and Myanmar’s gradual integration into the subregion of Southeast Asia.

 Better prospects in neighboring India and Thailand - and further afield in the major industrial economies - support the outlook for Myanmar but are partly offset by a slowdown in the People’s Republic of China.